stiles/our-time/README.md

 # Dual time zone clock
-### Keep track of loved ones overseas

-This simple web app helps you keep track of time for friends or family in another country.
+This simple web app helps you keep track of time in another country.
 It displays two clocks side-by-side (or stacked on mobile) showing the current time in **Los Angeles** and **Taipei**.

 ## Features
 - 📅 **Live updates**: The clocks automatically update every second.